Become Career Savvy

 In addition to imparting technical skills and know-how to students, SoA aims to groom students into confident individuals prepared for the working world.
 The best way to do so would be to immerse students in an internship which emulates the experience of a full-time employee in the organisation.

-In 2011, about half of our students pursued internships both locally and overseas, of which about 56% opted to intern in the Big 4 and accounting firms, about 16% chose to intern in banks and the remaining in industries such as consultancies, insurance, asset management, hospitality, manufacturing, MNCs and government organisations.
+In AY2012/13, 53% of our students opted to intern in the Big 4 and accounting firms, about 24% chose to intern in the finance, insurance and trading industries while the remaining intern in industries such as consultancies, law, manufacturing, MNCs and government organisations.

 SoA introduced a Modified Term 2 to create a unique internship window from December to February, which coincides with the accounting industry’s peak period.
 This provides students with the optimal first-hand experience of a career with the Big 4 and/or other accounting firms.

 Our students have found their internship experiences so beneficial that many opt to do multiple internships to explore the various career options available to them.
 On average, more than half of our students do 2 to 6 internships, which help them make informed career choices.
 Many are also talent-spotted and receive 1 or more job offers before they graduate.

 In recent years, an increasing number of BAcc students have opted to pursue internships overseas.
 In 2013, our students pursued internships in countries such as China, Hong Kong, India, Indonesia, New Zealand, Qatar, United Arab Emirates and USA, working in MNCs such as Credit Suisse and Deutsche Bank.

 These students who opt for overseas internships have the opportunity to gain both international exposure and training experience simultaneously.
 They also have the privilege to observe business environments beyond Singapore and understand business cultures in other countries.
 Such experiences help prepare students to be internationally mobile in their careers.